Chart Color Schemes

 Birkdale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Birkdale's population, as of August 2025, is approximately 15,998, reflecting a growth of 768 people since the 2021 Census.
-This increase represents a 5.0% rise from the previous population count of 15,230.
-The change was inferred using the estimated resident population figure of 15,917 from the ABS in June 2024, along with an additional 104 validated new addresses since the Census date.
-This results in a population density ratio of 1,379 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Birkdale's growth rate of 5.0% since the 2021 census exceeds that of the SA3 area at 4.6%, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 91.0% of overall population gains during recent periods, driving the primary growth for the area.
+Birkdale's population, as of November 2025, is approximately 15,989 people.
+This figure represents an increase of 759 individuals since the 2021 Census, which recorded a population of 15,230.
+The growth is inferred from ABS estimates showing a resident population of 15,917 in June 2024 and the addition of 101 new addresses since the Census date.
+This results in a population density of 1,378 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Birkdale's growth rate of 5.0% since the 2021 census exceeds that of the SA3 area (4.6%), indicating it as a growth leader in the region.
+Overseas migration contributed approximately 91.0% of overall population gains during recent periods, driving primary growth for the area.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base.
-Demographically, lower quartile growth is anticipated for Australian statistical areas moving forward.
-Birkdale is expected to grow by 606 persons to reach 2041 based on the latest population numbers, representing a total increase of 3.3% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Looking ahead, demographic trends suggest lower quartile growth for Australian statistical areas.
+Birkdale is expected to grow by 606 persons to the year 2041, based on the latest population numbers, with an overall increase of approximately 3.3% over these 17 years.

 Frequently Asked Questions - Population